EdgarLefevre/CycleGAN/README.md

 git clone git@github.com:EdgarLefevre/CycleGAN.git
 cd CycleGAN
-pip install -r requirements.txt # if you use pip conda env -f environment.yml # if you use conda
+pip install -r requirements.txt # if you use pip conda env create -f environment.yml # if you use conda
 ```

 ## Usage